-Mumbai: Two days after the West Bengal government moved the Supreme Court on the Singur issue, Tata Group Chairman Ratan Tata Friday said his company will not work against anybody's interests as long as it is within laws.
+Mumbai: Two days after the West Bengal government moved the Supreme Court on the Singur issue, Tata Group Chairman Ratan Tata on Friday said his company will not work against anybody`s interests as long as it is within laws.

 The West Bengal government on August 7 moved the Supreme Court against the Calcutta High Court order, which struck down the Singur Land Act that allowed the state government to reclaim 400 acres of land given to Tata Motors.

-"We will not work against anybody's interest so long as it is not against our laws," Tata said at the 67th Annual General Meeting of Tata Motors here Friday.
+"We will not work against anybody`s interest so long as it is not against our laws," Tata said at the 67th Annual General Meeting of Tata Motors here today.